Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - BE KIND to staff and to each other in Discord and in Tickets.

-- Change your Discord name to have your Character’s First and Last names, server nicknames may also not contain any special characters/fonts so staff can ping members for tickets/other needs.
+- Change your Discord name to have your Character’s first name, server nicknames may also not contain any special characters/fonts so staff can ping members for tickets/other needs.

 - Don’t DM staff regarding rules or game-related issues; open a ticket.
 Any advice given by staff in DMs is personal opinions, and not to be regarded as permission in any capacity if later brought into question.